-Brendon McCullum said goodbye to international cricket by breaking the record for fastest Test hundred by two balls - 54 to the 56 the joint holders at the time, Viv Richards and Misbah-ul-Haq had taken - in Christchurch against Australia.
-Coming in to bat at 32 for 3 on a lively pitch, McCullum hit his second ball for four.
+Brendon McCullum said goodbye to international cricket by breaking the record for the fastest Test hundred by two balls - 54 to the 56 taken by the joint holders at the time, Viv Richards and Misbah-ul-Haq.
+The feat came in Christchurch against Australia, where, coming in to bat at 32 for 3 on a lively pitch, McCullum hit his second ball for four.
 Then with 15 minutes left for lunch, he took Mitchell Marsh for 21 runs in an over.
 He was caught off a no-ball on 39, and responded with a six and two fours from his next five balls.
 McCullum took New Zealand to 370, but centuries from Joe Burns and Usman Khawaja gave Australia a series-winning lead.

 One of the greatest bowling performances in Test history: Hugh Tayfield's match-winning effort in the fourth Test against England in Johannesburg on this day.
 England needed 232 to take a 3-0 lead with one to play and were cruising at 147 for 2, but Tayfield chipped away and ended up with 9 for 113.
 He bowled throughout the last day, sending down 35 eight-ball overs in a row.
 With England still 17 runs adrift, Tayfield had Peter Loader caught on the boundary by his brother Arthur, who was fielding as substitute.
 "Toey" was chaired off the field, and for good measure he took a six-for in the next match to give South Africa an unlikely share of the series.